BTE-Germany/TerraPlusMinus/README.md

 # Features

-TerraPlusMinus is a plugin for 1.18.1 which generates the real world terrain and outlines in the projection of [BuildTheEarth](https://en.wikipedia.org/wiki/Build_the_Earth).
+TerraPlusMinus is a plugin which generates the real world terrain and outlines in the projection of [BuildTheEarth](https://en.wikipedia.org/wiki/Build_the_Earth).
-Optionally it can expand the world height to 1967 ([more stable Paper Version for height expansion](https://github.com/Build-the-Earth-Germany/PaperPlusMinus/releases)).

 - choose your own blocks for outlines
 - choose the height section you want to fit between -64 and 320 (or more)
 - choose if you want to use different biomes or just plains
 - choose if you want to generate trees
 - lidar is supported in the same way as in [Terra++](https://github.com/BuildTheEarth/terraplusplus)
-- choose if you want height expansion (experimental)
+- choose if you want height expansion

 # Images